 We will use your email to contact you about your registration.

 We will use your phone number to contact you about your registration.

-The recommended membership rate is £72 - but the minimum is £12 (Or £6 if you are in receipt of state benefits).
-How much you pay is up to you.
+You can join for as little as £12 a year (or £6 if you are in receipt of state benefits).
+How much you pay is up to you, the average is £40.